-Kathleen reviewed a letter provided by Attorneys Lozano Smith regarding frequent absences of students in special education.
-The letter contains guidance in how to respond when a student in special education has excessive absences.
-Kathleen continued that students in special education and general education must have the same responses to attendance along with interventions to determine if their absences are related to provision of services or their disability.
+Kathleen reviewed a letter provided by Attorneys Lozano Smith providing guidance regarding excessive absences of students in special education.
+Kathleen said that students in special education and general education must have the same responses to attendance along with interventions to determine if their absences are related to provision of services or their disability.